loopbackio/loopback.io/pages/en/lb2/Create-a-simple-API.md

 ?
 What kind of application do you have in mind?
-(Use arrow keys) ❯ api-server (A LoopBack API server with local User auth) empty-server (An empty LoopBack API, without any configured models or datasources) hello-world (A project containing a controller, including a single vanilla Message and a sing le remote method) notes (A project containing a basic working example, including a memory database)
+(Use arrow keys) ❯ api-server (A LoopBack API server with local User auth) empty-server (An empty LoopBack API, without any configured models or datasources) hello-world (A project containing a controller, including a single vanilla Message and
+    a single remote method)
+  notes (A project containing a basic working example, including a memory database)
 ```